’90 Day Fiance’ Star Nicole Nafziger Moved From Morocco Back To Florida, But Did She Bring Azan With Her?

 There are a number of reasons why the 90 Day Fiance couple is no more.
 The first reason, of course, could be that getting Azan to the United States on a K-3 visa was unsuccessful, as well, and the couple decided to just call it quits.

-But the second, more likely, reason is that the clearly-incompatible couple split up because Nicole discovered the truth about Azan’s various girlfriends across the country — and that report comes courtesy of YouTube vlogger Keith Brooks, who was the first to report that Azan had girlfriends in “every country” and was just using Nicole to get his American citizenship.
+But the second, more likely, reason is that the clearly-incompatible couple split up because Nicole discovered the truth about Azan’s various girlfriends across the country, and that report comes courtesy of YouTube vlogger Keith Brooks, who was the first to report that Azan had girlfriends in “every country” and was just using Nicole to get his American citizenship.

-Throughout the season, so far, everyone in Nicole’s immediate circle has warned her off of Azan, cautioning her that he was just “using” her for a variety of reasons.
-A lot of Azan’s actions, in fact, have proven shady, especially since he seems difficult to get in touch with, goes for hours — and sometimes days — without speaking to Nicole, and seems to be more concerned with what he can get out of the relationship than about Nicole’s needs.
+Throughout the season, everyone in Nicole’s immediate circle has warned her off of Azan, cautioning her that he was just “using” her for a variety of reasons.
+A lot of Azan’s actions, in fact, have proven shady, especially since he seems difficult to get in touch with, goes for hours, and sometimes days, without speaking to Nicole, and seems to be more concerned with what he can get out of the relationship than about Nicole’s needs.

-A new episode of 90 Day Fiance airs tomorrow at 8:00 p.m.
+A new episode of 90 Day Fiance airs tomorrow at 8 p.m.
 EST on TLC.
-Check your local listings for the channel.